Lambersonistaken/movie-watchlist/README.md

 # Movie Watchlist App

 This project is a responsive Movie Watchlist web application that allows users to search for movies using the OMDB API, add them to a watchlist, and view the watchlist on a separate page.
-The app is created as part of a learning exercise.
+The app is created as part of a learning exercise Scrimba course.

 ## Screenshots